 - Water and soda bottles

 - Packing paper

 - Bubble wrap

 We don’t give much thought to what we are using.
-While a growing number of people separate their paper, cardboard, and plastics for recycling, most households still bundle everything into one general waste bin, which is collected and taken to a landfill.
+While many people separate their paper, cardboard, and plastics for recycling, most households still bundle everything into one general waste bin, which is collected and taken to a landfill.